 Of key consideration is the impact of the revised access arrangements upon highway safety and the amenities of existing properties in De Port Heights.
-The Highways Authority has not objected in relation to highway safety and whilst there would be a somewhat notable increase in traffic which would impact upon the character and amenities of De Port Heights, on balance, it is considered to not be so great as to justify refusal on this basis.
+The Highways Authority has not objected and whilst there would be a somewhat notable increase in traffic it is not considered that it would impact upon the character and amenities of De Port Heights such as to sustain a refusal and, on balance, the revised approach is acceptable.

-The application is before Members because of previous consideration of applications across these development sites.
+The application is before Members because of the planning committee's determination of previous applications on this site.